Terms of Service

 Where required by applicable law, including Directive (EU) 2021/514 ("DAC7") and any implementing national legislation, the Platform will collect, verify, and report information about Teachers to competent tax authorities within the European Union.

-- If a Teacher does not provide required information, the Platform may suspend, restrict, or terminate the account, or limit access to payouts or seller features, to the extent permitted or required by law.
+• If a Teacher does not provide required information, the Platform may suspend, restrict, or terminate the account, or limit access to payment or seller features, to the extent permitted or required by law.

 9. Intellectual Property